emosheeep/vite-plugin-lib-inject-css/packages/vite-plugin-lib-inject-css/README.md

 Fortunately, ES Module naturally has static analysis capabilities, and mainstream tools basically implement ESM-based Tree-shaking functions, such as `webpack/rollup/vite`.

-Then we only need the following two steps:
+Then we only need the following three steps:
-- Adjust the output format to ES Module → Out-of-the-box Tree-shaking functionality.
+1. Adjust the output format to ES Module → Out-of-the-box Tree-shaking functionality.
-- Use this plugin for style injection → auto import styles
+2. Use this plugin for style injection → auto import styles
+3. The last and most important, **add all of the entry files you’ve exported in main.js to your `rollup.input` configurations**.

 It should be noted that the import of CSS files has side effects, and we also need to **declare the [sideEffects](https://webpack.js.org/guides/tree-shaking) field in the library's package.json file** to prevent the CSS file from being accidentally removed by the user side builds.